 It took Mucha years to create the Slav Epic, a series of twenty large paintings depicting and celebrating the history of the Czech and Slavic people.
 Between 1911 and 1926, he worked tirelessly on the enormous canvases from a spacious studio in Zbiroh Castle near Prague.
 Mucha bestowed the paintings to the city of Prague in 1928.
 From 1963 until 2012, The Slav Epic was on display in the chateau in Moravský Krumlov in South Moravia where Alphonse Maria Mucha was born.

 In Moravia, Mucha was a decorative painter creating theatrical scenery.
 He later moved to Vienna, where he took employment with a Viennese theatrical design company.
 After a fire destroyed his employer’s business in Vienna, he returned to Moravia as a freelance painter.

-Mucha moved to Paris in 1887 continuing his formal art studies.
-While studying, he produced magazine and advertising illustrations.
+In 1887, Mucha moved to Paris where he continued his formal art studies.
+While studying, he produced popular magazine and advertising illustrations.

 “About Christmas 1894, Mucha visited a print shop and discovered the need for an advertising poster for a play featuring Sarah Bernhardt – the most famous actress in Paris.
 He created a lithographed poster for the play.”

 “With the Slav Epic, Mucha wished to unite all the Slavs through their common history and mutual reverence for peace and learning and eventually inspire them to work for humanity using their experience and virtue.”
 Mucha Foundation

 “In January 1895, his poster for Gismonda by French dramatist Victorien Sardou attracted much attention in Paris.
 Bernhardt was so satisfied with the success of the poster, that she began a six-year contract with Mucha.”